 Concerns submitted to the Concerns Resolution Department will be forwarded to the appropriate corporate supervisor.
-A written concern will be acknowledged within three (3) working days, and a formal response to the concern will be provided in writing within ten (10) business days.
+A written concern will be acknowledged within three (3) business days.
 All parties to the complaint will be made aware of its progress as it advances through the process and will also have the opportunity to speak on their own behalf regarding the complaint, as necessary.
 A meeting will be arranged for the concerned principals as needed.
-If the response does not rectify the situation, contact the Ross Student Resolution Department at (810) 637-6100, extension 20050.
+A formal response to the concern will be issued in writing within ten (10) business days of the original submission.
 If, at any time, a student cannot resolve the complaint to their satisfaction at the campus location level, he/she is not obligated to submit their complaint to the Concerns Resolution Department.
 The student may submit their concern directly to the state or other applicable agency per the processes outlined below.

-Complaint Policy for Students Receiving VA Education Benefits the VA GI Bill ®Feedback System by going to the following link:
+Complaint Policy for Students Receiving VA Education Benefits the VA GI Bill [®] Feedback System by going to the following link: